Home / About Alexander Jarvis

 Done a Lot

-I’ve built a lot of startups, the VC thing, venture built, if you can name it, I’ve at least tried to do it.
+I’ve built a lot of startups, the VC thing, venture built… so if you can name it, I can tell you how things go.

 6